adamrbehrman/chroma.github.io/README.md

 Chroma is an ear training app.
 We think it might be the best one.

 Chroma is based off of synesthetic experiences.
 By matching each note to a color, you will build an association between the note and its color.
-In short, you’ll learn perfect pitch through music and colors!
+Basically, you could learn perfect pitch through music and colors!

 ### Features:
 - Easy to get started.
 No manual, no complicated tests.
 Just you and the music.